Likvido/Likvido.Kubesec/README.md

 To restore the secrets you have created with the backup command, you can run the following command.
 It will loop through each file in the provided directory and push them in turn

 ```
-kubesec restore <folder> --context <kubectl-context-name> --recursive
+kubesec restore <folder> --context <kubectl-context-name> --recursive --skip-prompts --auto-create-missing-namespaces
 ```

 If you do not specify `--context`, then it will use whatever context is currently active in kubectl\
-If you do not specify `--recursive`, then it will only restore the files in the folder you specified
+If you do not specify `--recursive`, then it will only restore the files in the folder you specified\
+If you do not specify `--skip-prompts`, then it will ask you for confirmation before pushing the secrets\
+If you do not specify `--auto-create-missing-namespaces`, then it will not create the namespaces if they do not exist

 ## Releasing a new version